msens/simple-ansible-setup/README.md

 # urls
 - Access nginx when installed on vm1: http://10.100.199.201:80/
+- Access any of the two backend tomcats through loadbalancer: http://10.100.199.201:81/
+- Access any of the two backend tomcat petclinics through loadbalancer: http://10.100.199.201:81/petclinic
 - Access tomcat installed on vm2: http://10.100.199.202:8080/
 - Access tomcat installed on vm3: http://10.100.199.203:8080/
 - Access petclinic installed on vm2: http://10.100.199.202:8080/petclinic